 Much can be said about the benefits of using Artificial Intelligence within the company structure, or for that matter, creating an entire business around it.
 However, one can certainly argue that the cost of such an initiative is too high for most start-ups to take up on a full-fledged scale.

-That being said, there are a few companies within Europe that are using Artificial Intelligence within the fashion industry in creative ways that can only befit the creative aspects of the fashion industry.
+That being said, there are a few companies within Europe that are using Artificial Intelligence within the fashion industry in ways that can only befit the creative aspects of the fashion industry.
 Sounds interesting?
 Read on for some of AISPI’s top picks from the European fashion start-ups paving new paths using Artificial Intelligence.

 AURA VISION, London, United Kingdom